 She laughs.
 The sound rips through the air, much louder than she intended.
 It's sharp, and bitter, and angry—she's angry.
 "You never fell in love with me at all."

 "You're wrong."
 He sighs and turns away.
 Pointing out to the middle of the field, he says, "That's the place.
 Right there.
 Where we first made love."

 She starts to say something and he holds up a hand.

 "I know.
 Diana, I know."
-He reaches back, his hand opening, waiting for her.
+He reaches back, his hand opening, waiting for her to take it.
 "I never made love to you.
 Not really.
 I never let myself."
-He does not drop his hand, and she knows he is strong enough to hold it there forever.
+He doesn't drop his hand, and she knows he's strong enough to hold it there forever.
 "I felt guilty.
 Do you understand that?
 I felt guilty even touching you."

 "Then why did you keep doing it?"
 She takes a step back, too distracted by his outstretched hand.
 Too tempted by it.
 "I mean even before you knew I was pregnant."

 "Because I wanted to touch you."
 He looks back at her, his hand moving closer as he turns.
 "I've wanted to for so long.
 Even when I was with Lois, I wanted you."
 He reaches her, pulling her fingers into communion with his own.